diwakardangwal7/enrollment/README.md

 1. Maven
 2. Java Run Time
 3. Mongo DB Installation
-4. Docker and Kubernetes (If needed to execute as standalone pod of microservice for scaling)
+4. Docker and Docker Compose (For running containers and communicating.
+One container will have SpringBoot Microservice and other container will have MongoDB)

 Steps: